Guide for Undocumented Individuals Traveling in the U.S.

 Can I fly with a foreign passport or Employment Authorization Document Card?

-Yes, as noted above, the list of approved identification to fly domestically includes foreign government-issued passports (must be valid) and/or a U.S. Citizenship and Immigration Services Employment Authorization Card (I-766).
-There have been reports of individuals who were not able to fly with these documents due to erroneous TSA agent denials.
-In such instances, inform the TSA agent that according to posted Transportation Security Administration guidelines, these are acceptable documents.
-Here is the link: tsa.gov/travel/security-screening/identification
+Yes.
+As noted above, the list of approved identification to fly domestically includes foreign government-issued passports (must be valid) and/or a U.S. Citizenship and Immigration Services Employment Authorization Card (I-766).
+There have been reports of individuals who could not fly with these documents due to erroneous TSA agent denials.
+In such instances, inform the TSA agent that these are acceptable documents according to posted Transportation Security Administration guidelines.

 We recommend that you review TSA’s most up-to-date guidelines before your domestic flight.